Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 ~ SQLi (*Structured Query Language Injection*)
 		- SQLi is a web-based vulnerability that occurs when an attacker injects malicious SQL statements into a database query that is then executed by the database server.
 		- The statements can manipulate or extract data from the database, or execute commands on the server.
+		- Structured Query Language injection is a web-based attack that involves inserting malicious SQL statements into user input fields or URLs that are executed by the database server.
+		- It can allow an attacker to read, modify, delete, or execute commands on the database.
 ~ PKI  (*Public Key Infrastructure*)
 		- Public key infrastructure (PKI) is a set of roles, policies, and procedures needed to create, manage, distribute, use, store, and revoke digital certificates and manage public-key encryption.
 ~ OSINT